 Pro: There’s a Strong Arts and Culture Scene

 Living in Naples, Florida, means experiencing a rich arts and culture scene, with many places to explore and activities to enjoy.
-The Naples Philharmonic and The Baker Museum, for instance, offer world-class performances and exhibitions, and you can always find a variety of art festivals, fairs, and more throughout the year.
+The Naples Philharmonic and The Baker Museum, for instance, offer world-class performances and exhibitions, and you can always find a variety of art festivals, fairs, and more around town throughout the year.

 Con: You’ll Have To Deal With Tourists